iamisaackn/iamisaackn/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on my Quantitative Analysis skills.
-- 🌱 I’m currently learning Computer Science, a discipline in Data Science.
+- 🌱 I’m majoring in Computer Science, with a minor in Data Science.
 - 👯 I’m looking to collaborate on AI, ML, Data Science and Analysis projects.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love being organized.